 1. Use lighter shade paint colours

 Lighter paint colours will reflect the natural light and make the room feel larger.
 Darker colours on the other hand, will make the space seem cosier and more intimate.
 If you’re after a more spacious feeling, opting for a light and neutral colour palette will be more effective.
-Think pale greys, creams and whites.
+Think pale colours like creams and whites.

 When considering your paint colours, take into account the other surfaces in your room, particularly your floors.
 You’ll want to make sure the two are in the same colour story.
 This will create visual cohesion and balance rather than highlighting the differences in surfaces.